kanisterio/kanister/examples/postgresql-ha/hook-blueprint/README.md

 # If you are using helm v3
 $ kubectl create ns postgres-ha-test
 $ helm install my-release --namespace postgres-ha-test bitnami/postgresql-ha

-# If you are using helm v2
-$ helm install --name my-release --namespace postgres-ha-test bitnami/postgresql-ha
 ```

 The command deploys PostgreSQL HA on the Kubernetes cluster in the default configuration.